rigaya/QSVEnc/QSVEncC_Options.en.md

 ### --avsdll &lt;string&gt;
 Specifies AviSynth DLL location to use.
 When unspecified, the DLL installed in the system32 will be used.

+### --process-codepage &lt;string&gt; [Windows OS only]
+- utf8
+  Use UTF-8 as the codepage of the process.
+(Default)

+- os
+  Change the character code of the process to be in the default codepage set in the Operating System.

+  This shall allow AviSynth scripts using non-ASCII characters with legacy codepage to work again.

+  When this option is set, a copy of the exe file will be created in the same directory of the original exe file, and the manifest file of the copy will be modified using UpdateResourceW API to switch back code page to the default of the OS, and then the copied exe will be run, allowing us to handle the AviSynth scripts using legacy code page.

 ### --perf-monitor [&lt;string&gt;][,&lt;string&gt;]...
 Outputs performance information.
 You can select the information name you want to output as a parameter from the following table.
 The default is all (all information).